Swishyfishie/R2-100DaysOfCode/README.md

 ---

-### Openweather_API project + Pig_lating challenge
+### Openweather_API project + Pig_latin challenge

 On day 2 I did an weather app with the help of Traversy Media's JS tutorial and replicated an app from a friend's repository.
-The pig lating app that he did was taking the first letter of a word and adding it to the end + the "ay" letters.
+The pig latin app that he did was taking the first letter of a word and adding it to the end + the "ay" letters.
 He did it in python and I did it in JavaScript.
 Considering to quit studying javascript at this point.

 ===